-To better understand the underlying issues and potential solutions, Cripps Leadership Advisors asked Simon Thomas, President of BHP Potash, and Joanne Doyle, a Senior Manager at Deloitte Consulting, to join its Director for Natural Resources, Rowan Phendler, for a debate.
+To better understand the underlying issues and potential solutions, Cripps Leadership Advisors spoke with Simon Thomas, President of BHP Potash, and Joanne Doyle, a Senior Manager at Deloitte Consulting.

 Doyle agreed: "Mining job vacancies are elevated, particularly in countries like Australia and Canada, which are key producers of critical metals.
 The demand for talent is at an all-time high.
 As of Q3 2022, there were over 8,000 jobs available within mining across Canada and many of those vacancies aren't being filled."